Question from Billie: Rick, I’ve had several of my friends tell me they can’t share my posts because they don’t have “Share” buttons on them.

 Thanks in advance for your help.

 Rick’s answer: Your friends are right, Billie.
-Facebook no longer displays the “Share” button on posts that have their privacy levels set to “Friends”.
+Facebook stopped displaying the “Share” button on posts that have their privacy levels set to “Friends” quite some time ago.

-Their reasoning is if you have a post set to “Friends” there’s no need for your friends to share it since your friends will see it anyway – and people who aren’t your friends won’t be allowed allowed to see it at all.
+Their reasoning is if you have a post set to “Friends” there’s no need for your friends to share it since your friends will see it anyway – and people who aren’t on your Friends list won’t be allowed allowed to see it at all.

 The only problem with this is Facebook greatly limits the number of friends who can see your posts.